Posted on July 22, 2010

 Waseda University is located in the center of Tokyo, universally recognized as one of the most cosmopolitan and international cities of the world.
 Equipped with a world renown system of public transportation Tokyo provides endless opportunities for exploring the rich history of Japan and depth of Japanese culture.
 Students who study at Waseda will return with an understanding of how Japan and its role in the world is developing.

-Make an appointment with Janet Ray in the Center for Global Education, ext.
+Make an appointment with Gretchen Young in the Center for Global Education, ext.
 4950.
 Program details are subject to change at the discretion of the Center for Global Education.

 Course of Study